kuszmaul/graveyard/README.md

 performance
 ```

+- [x] Does running at a lower load factor help insertions?

+      Answer 0:  Using $1/2--7/8$ doesn't help inserts compared to $3/4--7/8$.

+- [ ] How about running at $2/3--4/5"?
 - [ ] Is it buying anything to have a search_distance instead of an explicit
       tombstone value?
 - [ ] Reduce the high water mark when rehashing.
 (We should be able to use